FlipEverything/hop/README.md

 # Install GitLab with SaltStack

 This repository contains the saltstack configuration files for our classroom project at University of Szeged.
-We'll propose two methods below to install GitLab.
+We'll propose two methods to install GitLab.
 GitLab is a web-based Git repository manager with wiki and issue tracking features similar to GitHub.
 Unlike GitHub you can use GitLab on third-party servers.

 The first method is to install GitLab in a VirtualBox VM.
 You can run VirtualBox on several platforms.
 VirtualBox is a Type-2 hypervisor that runs on a conventional operating system just as other programs do.

-The second method is to install GitLab in a SaltStack VM.
+The second method is to install GitLab in an OpenStack VM.
 OpenStack software controls large pools of compute, storage, and networking resources throughout a datacenter, managed through a dashboard or via the OpenStack API.
 OpenStack works with popular enterprise and open source technologies making it ideal for heterogeneous infrastructure.

 We'll create the Virtual Machines using Vagrant.